Future Generations – Climate Justice Project seeks to explore and highlight the systemic and human rights issues related to the climate crisis.

 By signing up to the charter, your organisation commits to uphold climate justice principles and work alongside others in the Climate Justice Charter community to promote climate justice principles.

-How to create change at the local level
+How to Create Change at the Local Level

 The aim of this resource is to support young people’s understanding of how they can create meaningful change at the local level, particularly with regards to climate change and climate justice.